-1) Please fill out and submit the 2017 Registration Form and check the box that indicates you will be participating in the competition.
+1) Please fill out and submit this year’s REGISTRATION FORM and check the box that indicates you will be participating in the competition.
 Registration for the Student Competition is free, but we want to make sure that you still complete and submit the form for our records.

 2) Please visit the Call for Presentations page and submit your talk as a participant in the Student Competition.